akulaarora/Akul-SE/README.md

 ```
 $ cxfreeze main.py --target-dir dist
 ```
+Python version: 3.6

-You will need to use pip to install cxfreeze.
-You will also need to run cxfreeze-postinstall to install it before you can use it.
+You will need to use pip to install cxfreeze and pywin32.
+You will also need to run cxfreeze-postinstall to install cxfreeze before you can use it.

 You can also obfuscate akul_se.py before running cxfreeze using the following command:
 ```